zognin/tp/docs/UserGuide.md

 * A bar chart is displayed showing the revenue earned each month for the past 12 months.
 Revenue is calculated only from completed orders

+* The actual value will be displayed when you hover your cursor over each bar.

 ![Inventory & Statistics tab](images/product-screenshots/general/BarChart.png)

 #### 4.7.2 Viewing top 10 most frequent clients